-As the ANC in KwaZulu-Natal prepares to dump its murder accused mayors ahead of the May 8 elections, national director of public prosecutions (NDPP) Shamila Batohi wants to know why Harry Gwala District mayor Mluleki Ndobe, was charged with murder without sufficient evidence.
+As the ANC in KwaZulu-Natal prepares to dump its murder accused mayors ahead of the May 8 poll, national director of public prosecutions (NDPP) Shamila Batohi wants to know why Harry Gwala District mayor Mluleki Ndobe, was charged with murder without evidence.

 On Monday, prosecutor Shohana Moodley provisionally withdrew the murder and attempted murder charges against Ndobe and Harry Gwala municipal manager Zwelibanzi Sikhosana as there was insufficient evidence against them.

 Ndobe and Sikhosana had been arrested in connection with the murder of former ANCYL secretary general and Umzimkhulu councillor Sindiso Magaqa and the attempted murder of councillors Nontsikelelo Mafu and Jabu Masiya.

 The two had appeared in the Umzimkhulu magistrates court along with three others to make a bail application.

 The shock withdrawal has sparked an investigation by Batohi into the withdrawal of the charges.

 NPA communication head Bulelwa Makeke said Bathoi had expressed “extreme concern” over that matter.